ikoide/PongAlgorithms/README.md

         self.score = 0
         self.score2 = 0
 ```
-The paddle class is initialized with all of the necasary variables needed for function.
+The paddle class is initialized with all of the necessary variables needed for function.

 - Name : Used in connecting with the paddles image and drawing the paddle
-- X : X cordinate
+- X : X coordinate
-- Y : Y cordinate
+- Y : Y coordinate
 - Velocity : Velocity of ball
 - Height : Height of ball
 - Width : Width of ball